 Create a nice assortment of Frosty Snowman Pretzels, reheating your candy coating as needed.
 Then allow the snowmen to warm up to room temperature and use a food coloring marker to add a mouth.
 Just draw on a curved line of dots under the nose.

-You may even opt to just create snowmen heads using the pretzel rings and candy coating.
+You may even opt to just create snowman heads using the pretzel rings and candy coating.
 These are so quick and easy and look great in a candy jar.

 These sweet little treats can be stored in an airtight container for a few weeks.